Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/README.md

 ### Remote connection through ethernet:

-1. Connect an ethernet cable between your laptop and Nano.
+1. On Nano (local) disconnect from wifi and connect an ethernet cable between your laptop and Nano.
-2. On Nano terminal, type `ifconfig`, and check IP address under eth0:
+2. On Nano terminal, type `ifconfig`, and check IP address under eth0: inet6 fe80::c201:6356:5485:f149